Table of contents

-A WCS is able to exchange real-time communication, command processing, discrete equipment signals and the optimization of material.
-Most WCS solutions lack advanced WMS functionality.
+A WCS software is able to exchange real-time communication, command processing, discrete equipment signals and the optimization of material.
+Most WCS systems lack advanced WMS functionality.
 However, the gap is closing as WCS vendors are adding more and more functionalities available in the WMS space.
 Traditionally, WCS solutions are well-suited for highly-automated facilities, but there are few WCS vendors that have the necessary functionality to manage and control all warehousing processes.

 What is a WES?

 A warehouse execution system (WES) is a newer breed of solution, compared to a WMS or WCS.
 A number of systems integrators, WCS control software companies and material handling equipment manufacturers are moving up stream in terms of adding basic WMS functionality into their existing WCS or creating a WES from scratch.
-Many WES encompass nearly all functions that are also included in a WCS and some functions of a WMS.
+Many WES systems encompass nearly all functions that are also included in a WCS and some functions of a WMS.
 As a result, a WES is considered a more all-inclusive solution.
-Think of a WES as a light version of a WMS with controls functionality.
+Think of a WES solution as a light version of a WMS with controls functionality.
 WES is encroaching on the WMS territory when it comes to tasks related to wave management, light task management, inventory management (single channel), picking and shipping.

+If you’re still confused about the types of warehouse software solutions and which solution may be right for your organization, enVista can help.
 To find out more about how a WMS, WES, or WCS can impact your business and what questions you need to ask in deciding which system you should choose to implement, check out our WMS vs WCS vs WES white paper.